 - All coal mines, all underground metal and nonmetal mines, and other surface metal and nonmetal mines (not included above) are required to have a Part 48 training plan.

 If you are a first time user, we recommend you read all applicable regulations and policy documents.
-Additional help may be obtained from MSHA's Educational Policy and Development Directorate (EPD) or District Offices, or from an MSHA approved state grant program.
+Additional help may be obtained from MSHA's Educational Policy and Development Directorate (EPD), MSHA Coal Mine Safety and Health District Offices, MSHA Metal and Nonmetal District Offices, or from an MSHA-approved state grant program.

 If you need assistance working through this computerized version of the training plan, you may contact your local Educational Field Services representative or call EPD Headquarters in Arlington at 202-693-9570.
 This assistance is to help you with completing the plan.
 We would not be able to address specific problems with your internet service provider, browser software, or computer hardware.